MedVisBonn/MedVisBonn.github.io/index.md

 If you want to compete, first sign-up on the [Registration Page](registration.md), then you can download the datset on the [Dataset Page](dataset.md) and finally submit your docker container containig your submission on the [Submission Page](submission.md).
 You can find the corresonding timeline [here](index.md#challenge-timeline).

 ## News
+- 12.08.
+The final **Grading Phase** of the challenge is opened: [CodaBench](https://www.codabench.org/competitions/9961/).
+You have two weeks to submit your trained algorithm.
 - 21.07.
 Release of aemporary file drop for docker container submissions (CodaBench links follow soon): [Submission](submission.md)
 - 20.05.
 - 10.04.
 Training and validation datset were released: [Dataset Page](dataset.md)